opendungeon docs

 How to read these docs

-Use the section pages for product-facing flows like install, controls, multiplayer, Supabase, and deployment.
-Use the game system pages for the RPG rules: core loop, combat, NPCs, monsters, village progression, and AI-admin content.
+Use the section pages for player-facing flows like install, controls, game modes, multiplayer, account, and deployment.
+Use the game system pages for the RPG rules: core loop, combat, NPCs, monsters, village progression, and GM-created content.